ClusterHQ/flocker/docs/config/configuring-authentication.rst

       flocker-ca initialize <mycluster>

+   You should now find :file:`cluster.key` and :file:`cluster.crt` in your working directory.

    .. note:: This command creates :file:`cluster.key` and :file:`cluster.crt`.
              Please keep :file:`cluster.key` secret, as anyone who can access it will be able to control your cluster.